How much data does video streaming use?

 4. Glenn uses four screens to replay 3 classic Test Matches and 1 classic ODI match.
 The video quality is HD 720p.
 He’ll use approximately 10GB of data over this time.
 If he used 1080p over this same time he would have used approximately 13GB of data.

 Happy viewing!
 Are there any streaming services that we left out that you'd like information on?
 Drop us a line and let us know!
-And if you're in need of a good internet service to help supply the sweet broadbands you need to sate your streaming desires, why not click through and help us find the best plan and provider for your specific location?
+And if you're in need of a good internet service to help supply the sweet broadbands you need to sate your streaming desires, why not click through to find the best unlimited plan for you?